Graffito (archaeology): Categories

+Antiquity

-Ancient Egypt graffiti
+Ancient Egypt

 Modern knowledge of the history of Ancient Egypt was originally derived from inscriptions, literature, (Books of the Dead), pharaonic historical records, and reliefs, from temple statements, and numerous individual objects whether pharaonic or for the Egyptian citizenry.
 Twentieth-century developments led to finding less common sources of information indicating the intricacies of the interrelationships of the pharaoh, his appointees, and the citizenry.

 Three minor sources have helped link the major pieces of interrelationships in Ancient Egypt: ostraca, scarab artifacts, and numerous temple, quarry, etc. sources have helped fill in minor pieces of the complex dealings in Ancient Egypt.
-The reliefs, and writings with the reliefs, are often supplemented with a graffito, often in hieratic and discovered in locations not commonly seen, like a doorjamb, hallway, entranceway, or the side or reverse of an object.
+The reliefs, and writings with the reliefs, are often supplemented with a graffito, often in hieratic and discovered in locations not commonly seen, like a door jamb, hallway, entranceway, or the side or reverse of an object.

-Late (Roman) Demotic graffiti
+Late (Roman) Demotic

-Very Late Egyptian Demotic was used only for ostraca, mummy labels, subscriptions to Greek texts, and graffiti.
-The last dated example of Egyptian Demotic is from the Temple of Isis at Philae, dated to 11 December 452 CE.
+Very late Egyptian Demotic was used only for ostraca, mummy labels, subscriptions to Greek texts, and graffiti.
+The last dated example of Egyptian Demotic is from the Temple of Isis at Philae, dated 11 December 452 CE.
 See Demotic "Egyptian".